darthcloud/cube64-dx/README.md

 ##### firmware
 Source code for the firmware, in PIC assembly.
-It was developed using the open source "gputils" package.
+It was developed using the open source "gputils" package (use latest [snapshot](https://sourceforge.net/projects/gputils/files/snapshot_builds/src/)).
 The firmware for the adaptor itself is "cube64.asm", but there are a few additional test programs and libraries.

 ##### hardware
-This includes schematics for the adaptor, in PDF and gschem format.
+This includes schematics and PCB for the adaptor, in KiCad source format.

 ##### notes
 Utilities and documentation produced while reverse engineering.

 ## Authors